yobroda/TIADE/README.md

 * Possible Invoke-FileFinder
 * Possible port to full fledged C# .Net application (possibly not the one that runs this script in a powershell runspace)

-### Would like to contribute to this repo? - Feel free to reach out to me on X/Twitter.
+### Would like to contribute to this repo? - Feel free to reach out to me on Discord OR X/Twitter.
 The link to my handle is mentioned at the start of this README.md